Granadaene: Characteristics

+Non-terpenoid polyenes up to 10 conjugated double bonds are also a bizarre class of biologically natural products (laetiporic acids) found in the basidiomycete Laetiporus sulphureus.

 Granadaene and S.agalactiae detection and identification

 Production of the red pigment granadaene is a phenotypic trait specific to β-hemolytic GBS, and because of that, detection of red colonies from clinical samples, when cultivated on granada medium, allows the straightforward identification of GBS.